-Monthly reports submitted from each of the projects includes key performance indicators on labour management Strengths opened at project site with one Doctor, one Pharmacist and medical aids; HPPCL has also introduced a project level medical fund scheme to cater the demand of the local inhabitants as the project is located at remote area with limited or no access to medical facilities; Provision for Electricity; Sewage Treatment Plant; Potable water collection and storage (bore wells, upstream river) • Weakness/Gaps systematic, simple, and real time tracking by the contractors and Utilities.
-The P4R also provides an opportunity to streamline Labour Management Procedures, Labour Management Plans and Labour Influx Management to ensure safety of individual, direct, indirect, contracted, sub-contracted and community labour as well as management of risks in case of labour influx and impact on host communities.
-Opportunities/Recommendations ENVIRONMENTAL MANAGEMENT HPPCL possesses the system and capacity to implement the environmental safety guidelines laid in their Hydro Policies.
-Operation manuals, safety manuals and Disaster Management Plans are in place for every project place to avoid, minimize or mitigate community, individual and worker risks, As a part of HPPCL's procedures and practices, public and worker safety are an integral part.
+HPPCL possesses the system and capacity to implement the environmental safety guidelines laid in their Hydro Policies.
+Operation manuals, safety manuals and Disaster Management Plans are in place for every project place to avoid, minimize or mitigate community, individual and worker risks.

+- As a part of HPPCL's procedures and practices, public and worker safety are an integral part.
 There will be provisions for public and worker safety as part of the bid/ contract documents.
-HPPCL's Plan and policy is included the following: (i) Protective footwear and protective goggles to all workers (ii) Protective goggles and clothing to workers engaged in stone breaking activities, welding activities etc. (iii) Earplugs to workers exposed to loud noise, crushing, compaction, or concrete etc. (iv) Helmets &amp; Boots for workers working underground and in open excavation areas.
-At HPPCL, explosives for blasting of rocks are stored and used according to the Guidelines for Storage and Handling of Hazardous Materials.
-Used transformer oil is categorized as hazardous according to the Hazardous Waste (Management and Handling) Rules 2003.
+HPPCL's Plan and policy is included the following: - (i) Protective footwear and protective goggles to all workers - (ii) Protective goggles and clothing to workers engaged in stone breaking activities, welding activities etc. - (iii) Earplugs to workers exposed to loud noise, crushing, compaction, or concrete etc. - (iv) Helmets & Boots for workers working underground and in open excavation areas. - At HPPCL, explosives for blasting of rocks are stored and used according to the Guidelines for Storage and Handling of Hazardous Materials. - Used transformer oil is categorized as hazardous according to the Hazardous Waste (Management and Handling) Rules 2003.
 HPPCL involves experts and licensed/registered agency in disposal of used gas, oil and other input materials in an environmentally compatible manner.

 Most environmental systems are project specific and based on regulatory or funding requirements.
 Again, these projects specific or implementation agency specific efforts needs an integrated system to address environmental and other climate risks and be duly documented, approved within their competent approving authorities for regular implementation.

 An efficient monitoring and evaluation system to ensure compliance to public and health safety measure is unavailable.

-Streamline and integrate reporting practices that will guide operational practices and report (a) exposure to toxic chemicals, hazardous wastes, and otherwise dangerous materials used in renewable energy generation; and (d) reconstruction or rehabilitation of infrastructure located in areas prone to natural hazards incorporating recommendations from District Disaster management Plans and other safety issues.(c) emergency response systems and accident and incident reporting
+Streamline and integrate reporting practices that will guide operational practices and report (a) exposure to toxic chemicals, hazardous wastes, and otherwise danaerous materials used in renewable energy generation; and (d) reconstruction or rehabilitation of infrastructure located in areas prone to natural hazards incorporating recommendations from District Disaster management Plans and other safety issues.(c) emergency response systems and accident and incident reporting

-• Policy at HPPCL ensures the setting up of dispensaries and first-aid equipment under the control of a qualified doctor. • Sensors in underground tunnels are used to ensure safe air for the workers, especially after blasting operations Residential colonies for workers designed for minimum water and solid waste pollution Disaster Management Plan (Weir Safety and Maintenance Manual), Emergency Action Plan (EAP), Evacuation Plan and Pandemic Alert are in place to avoid, minimize or mitigate community, individual and worker risks
+- Policy at HPPCL ensures the setting up of dispensaries and first-aid equipment under the control of a qualified doctor. - Sensors in underground tunnels are used to ensure safe air for the workers, especially after blasting operations - Residential colonies for workers designed for minimum water and solid waste pollution - Disaster Management Plan (Weir Safety and Maintenance Manual), Emergency Action Plan (EAP), Evacuation Plan and Pandemic Alert are in place to avoid, minimize or mitigate community, individual and worker risks